 A Humans Rights Organisation in Iran accused on Saturday (20 October) the Iranian authorities of torturing suspects, carrying out executions after summary trials and holding fifteen hundred prisoners in the country's jails.

-A Humans Rights Organisation in Iran accused on Saturday (20 October) the Iranian authorities of torturing suspects, carrying out executions after summary trials and holding fifteen hundred prisoners in the country's jails.
+Background: A Humans Rights Organisation in Iran accused on Saturday (20 October) the Iranian authorities of torturing suspects, carrying out executions after summary trials and holding fifteen hundred prisoners in the country's jails.
 The Kurds are one group with which the Iranian authorities have been in conflict.
 On Friday (19 October), three people were killed in the Kurdish capital of Sanandaj, during a demonstration marking the fortieth day of mourning for executed Kurds.
 They are fighting for a measure of autonomy within the Iran, and although bloodshed continues, peace moves are underway.
 Iran's provincial Affairs Minister, Dariush Farouhar has been sent to begin negotiations with leaders of the Kurdish Democratic Party.

 SYNOPSIS: In one of the Kurdish hill camps in north-west Iran guards are constantly on patrol against attack from the forces of the Iranian government.